 To the south of Hood River, Mount Hood and Mt.
 Hood National Forest gives the small town a mountainous backdrop.
 Between Mount Hood and the Columbia River, the Hood River Valley offers visitors an agricultural bounty of produce and scenery.

 Add the local coffee shops and cozy places to stay to the region's scenery, and Hood River is an excellent small-town escape.

 Accommodation: Where to Stay in Hood River

-On the outskirts of Medford in Southern Oregon, Jacksonville is a scenic small town deemed a National Historic Landmark.
+Jacksonville is a scenic small town on the outskirts of Medford in Southern Oregon.
+It's also a designated National Historic Landmark.
 It was nearby gold deposits that brought early prosperity to Jacksonville in the 1850s.
 Today, it's live music and a wide variety of shopping and dining that brings thousands of tourists to town.

-Britt Music Festival is the crowning cultural attraction in Jacksonville.
+Britt Music Festival is one of the crowning cultural attractions in Jacksonville.
 This three-weekend event takes place every summer, starting in late July.
 Many of the performances happen in a beautiful outdoor amphitheater surrounded by towering pines.
-With musical acts ranging from reggae to classical, Britt Music Festival draws a wide range of music lovers from across the world.
+Britt Music Festival draws a wide range of music lovers from across the world with musical acts ranging from reggae to classical.

 Perusing the town's many antique shops is a popular thing to do in Jacksonville.
 Enjoying the agricultural splendor of the surrounding Rogue Valley also ranks high as a visitor favorite.
-The town has a historical aesthetic, which makes strolling along the sidewalks and public parks a memorable part of the day.
+And the town has a historical aesthetic, making strolling along the sidewalks and public parks a memorable part of the day.

 Accommodation: Where to Stay in Jacksonville